wazo-platform/wazo-doc/source/administration/paging.rst

 you just need to prefix the paging number with ``*11``.

-.. warning:: disabling option "Only dial a channel if its device state says that it is 'NOT_INUSE':" will cause problem with SCCP phones trying to call a paging extension.
-When this scenario happens, the caller SCCP phone will also be called, a second line will be opened and automatically activated, giving the impression that paging does not work, untill the phone is switched back to the original line.
+.. warning:: disabling option "Only dial a channel if its device state says that it is 'NOT_INUSE':" will cause problem with SCCP phones configured to be both in users called and callers.
+When such a user/phone try to call a page extension, the caller SCCP phone will also be called and a second line will be opened and automatically activated, giving the impression that paging does not work, untill the phone is switched back to the original line.